KakhnychOleg/js-game/README.md

 # 🐍 Snake - Classic Game

-Modern implementation of the classic Snake game with a beautiful interface for a frontend developer portfolio.
+Modern implementation of the classic Snake game with a beautiful interface.

 ## 🎮 Features